sfl0r3nz05/Conferences/A methodological framework to enable the negotiation of roaming agreements drafting: An NLP-based approach/README.md

 3. Introduce completely new articles/sub-articles that respond to particular interests by constituting **customized texts**.
 4. Specify the value of certain **variables** that are found in a certain text, such as dates, names of entities, amounts and others.

 However, a successful drafting of the **Roaming Agreement** goes through a complex negotiation process in which, currently the parties, i.e. the Mobile Network Operators (MNOs), still use asynchronous flows such as email or even regular mail for information exchange.
 Since these processes lack of transparency, which results in the violation of roaming agreements by network operators, it is neccesary to provide un sistema de digitalización transparente para la negociación de la redacción de los acuerdos de itinerancia.
-Por este motivo, this paper proposes una primera aproximación que propone el use of *Natural Language Processing (NLP)* as an engine to digitize the legal text in the **Romaing Agreements**.
-Este motor NLP analiza the different Articles y sub-artículos del acuerdo de itinerancia determinando la existencia de variables, variations, clausulas estándares y textos personalizados in the text.
+For this reason, this paper proposes the use of *Natural Language Processing (NLP)* as an engine to digitize the legal text in the **Romaing Agreements**.
+This NLP engine analyzes the different articles and sub-articles of the **Romaing Agreements** determining the existence of *variables*, *variations*, *standard clauses* and *customized texts* in the text.

-The rest of this manuscript is structured as follows: Section 2 reviews both attempts at a transparent digitalization of **Roaming Agreement** and existing NLP-based digitization mechanisms as part of the [related work]().
-Section 3 provides a background including Modbus protocol, SSI, and HFB, i.e., mbapSSI enabling technologies.
-The design and implementation of our system are described in Section 4.
-Section 5 describes the testbed and conducted experiments to determine the feasibility of the proposal.
+The rest of this manuscript is structured as follows: Section 2 reviews both attempts at a transparent digitalization of **Roaming Agreement** and existing NLP-based digitization mechanisms as part of the **related work**.
+Section 3 estblishes the **designed methodology**.
+The implementation of our system are described in Section 4.
 Section 6 discusses the results of conducted experiments.
 Finally, the conclusions of the manuscript are included in Section 7.

 ## Related work